sjwild/sjwild.github.io/_posts/2024-11-30-causal-inference-social-media-mental-health-part-3.markdown

 * TOC
 {:toc}

 _This is part 3 of a ? part series.
-In my next post I intend to incorporate the time series element.
+No idea what I plan to do for the next post.
 You can find a repo with the Rmd files [here](https://github.com/sjwild/SM-and-MH)_

 I spent a while trying to figure out how best to arrange this post.
 Unlike the last couple posts, this one is going to be a bit more didactic.
 But I think it's worth it, because it illustrates how hard it is to estimate the direct effect of social media on mental health, **even when you have longitudinal data**.